 Indy Scream Park - Anderson, IN

-The screams begin September 16th.
+The screams begin September 15th.
 There are six haunted houses at the Indy Scream Park.
 It has a great monster midway with food, games, live entertainment, beer, drinks, and a fire pit.
-New this year is the attraction Pandemic.
-It is open weekends in late September and most every night in October plus a few November dates.
+New this year is the attraction Kilgores Circus.
+It is open weekends in late September and every night in October after the 4th plus a few November dates.
 Backwoods is a half mile wooded horror trail.
 Bedlam 3D has 3D crazed clowns.
 Infected is an infected corn maze.
 Kuraymi is about demons in the dark.
 Nachtmahr has 6000 square feet of animatronics and 30 actors.
 Indy Scream Park is a lot of fun starting at $19.95 depending on the night you attend.
 Doors open at 7 pm.
+Indy Scream Park has over 68000 Facebook likes.

 The Asylum House - Indianapolis, IN

-Asylum House has a full evening of scary entertainment for you..
+Asylum House has a full evening of scary entertainment for you.
+Opens for the season on October 5th.
+Open every Friday and Saturday nights plus lots of Thursdays and Sunday nights.
+Check web page for details.
 The times are Friday and Saturday from 7 pm to midnight.
 During the week it is open 7 pm to 10 pm.
 Asylum House has lots of entertainment haunts named Morningwood Cemetery, Crypt of Elysium, The Shadow Realm, ScreamNhaller, AliveNpsycholand, Alien Mansion, and Lost Highway.
 Tour the cages and caverns with monsters, death, despair and creatures galore.
-The fun starts late September.
+The fun starts October 5th.

 The Children’s Museum Guild’s Haunted House - Indianapolis, IN